elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 Single-line strings in Elixir are written between double-quotes, such as `"foo"`.
 Any double-quote inside the string must be escaped with `\ `.
 Strings support Unicode characters and are stored in UTF-8 encoding.

 Multi-line strings in Elixir are written with three double-quotes, and can have unescaped quotes within them.
 The resulting string will end with a newline.
-The indentation of the line with the initial `"""` on it is used to strip indentation from the inner string.
+The indentation of the last `"""` is used to strip indentation from the inner string.
 For example:

 ```
 iex> test = """